ir-engine/ir-engine/README.md

     ```
     cd scripts && ./start-db.sh
     ```
-    This creates a docker image of mariadb named xr3ngine_db.
+    This creates a Docker container of mariadb named xr3ngine_db.
+You must have docker installed on your machine for this script to work.
+    If you do not have Docker installed and do not wish to install it, you'll have to manually create a MariaDB server.

+   The default username is 'server', the default password is 'password', the default database name is 'xr3ngine', the default hostname is 'localhost', and the default port is '3306'.

 3. Open a new tab and start the Agones sidecar in local mode